Vestry of Atonement

-Outside of work, Victor enjoys CrossFit, time with his family and his girlfriend, church, and exploring all that Chicago has to offer.
+Outside of work, Victor enjoys CrossFit, time with his family, church, and exploring all that Chicago has to offer.
 Victor is an avid fan of the Chicago Bears, Chicago White Sox (sorry Cubs fans), and the Chicago Blackhawks.
 He feels very blessed to have the opportunity to serve at the Church of the Atonement!

 Marian has been a member of Church of the Atonement since 2014.
 She grew up Roman Catholic in a family of Methodists, a story in itself.
 She has been a member of the Episcopal Church since 1992 and was received in 1995 at St. Peter's Episcopal Church in Chicago.
 She served on the vestry of St. Peter's as a member of the vestry and as a Warden.
 She was co-chair of the Search Committee following Father Dunkerley's retirement and she was co-chair of the parish's capital campaign.